Harry Daley

-Sergeant Harry Daley (14 November 1901 – 1971) was the first openly gay British policeman.
+Sergeant Harry Daley (14 November 1901 – 12 March 1971) was the first known openly gay British policeman.
 Born in Lowestoft he later moved to Dorking and, in 1925, to London where he joined the Metropolitan Police.
 Soon after joining the police, he met gay writer J. R. Ackerley and, through him, a number of other literary and artistic figures.
 Daley became the lover of writer E. M. Forster at the age of 25, a relationship that lasted seven years.
-After retiring from the police in 1950 he returned to Dorking where he lived with his brother and his partner.
+After retiring from the police in 1950 and subsequently serving in the merchant navy he returned to Dorking where he lived with his brother and his partner.
 Daley wrote an autobiography that was published posthumously in 1986.

 Early life

 Harry Daley was born in Lowestoft, Suffolk on 14 November 1901, the second youngest of five children.
 His father, Joseph Daley, was an orphan born in Poplar, London, who became the skipper of a fishing smack; his mother was Emily née Firman, a former parlourmaid.
 From the age of three Harry Daley was educated at the local school and when he was nine-years-old his father died at sea in a storm.
 Because of this Daley decided to help support his family by becoming a telegram boy rather than attending secondary school.
 During the First World War, his mother, fearing Zeppelin raids and a German invasion, moved the family to Dorking in 1916 and Daley found work as a grocer's delivery boy.
 Daley's sole elder brother was killed while serving in the Machine Gun Corps on the Western Front on 7 November 1918, just days before the end of the war.

 While living at Dorking, Daley was fascinated by London and spent his weekends in the capital's theatres, cinemas, galleries and concert halls.
 He was also an avid reader and bought quantities of cheap books from second-hand shops.
 Daley recognised he was a homosexual during his childhood and referred to his sexuality as a "small cloud" that followed him.